Bi-fuel vehicle: High-speed conversion

-Gas is mixed with air by a common mixer installed before turbocharger(s).
+Gas is mixed with air by a common mixer installed before any turbocharger(s).
 Gas flow is controlled by a throttle valve, which is electronically operated by the special control system according to the required engine output and speed.
-In order to avoid knocking of the engine, knocking detector/controller is installed, thus enabling engine operation at the most efficient gas/diesel ratio.
+In order to avoid knocking of the engine, a knocking detector/controller is installed, thus enabling engine operation at the most efficient gas/diesel ratio.